-More severe infections occur in people who are already hospitalized with another illness or condition.
-Pseudomonades are one of the most common pathogens involved in hospital infections.
+More severe infections occur in people who are already hospitalized with another illness or condition, or people who have a weak immune system.
+Pseudomonades are fairly common pathogens involved in infections acquired in a hospital setting.
 A pathogen is a microorganism that causes disease.
 Infections acquired in a hospital are called nosocomial infections.

 Infections can occur in any part of the body.
 Symptoms depend on which part of the body is infected.
 Antibiotics are used to treat the infections.
-Patients who are already very ill can die from a Pseudomonas infection.
+Pseudomonas infection could be fatal in people who are already very ill.

 Infections in the skin tend to be less severe than infections that occur in the blood or lungs.
 Specific symptoms depend on where the infection occurs:

 A bacterial infection of the blood is called bacteremia.
-A blood infection is one of the most severe infections caused by this organism (Lin & Chen, 2006).
+A blood infection is one of the most severe infections caused by pseudomonas.
 Symptoms may include:

 Infection of the lungs is called pneumonia.
 Symptoms include: